chembl/chembl_webresource_client/README.rst

 ChEMBL webresource client
 ======

 This is the only official Python client library developed and supported by `ChEMBL <https://www.ebi.ac.uk/chembl/>`_ group.
-Python 2 and 3 compatible.
+Only Python 3 compatible.

 The library helps accessing ChEMBL data and cheminformatics tools from Python.
 You don't need to know how to write SQL.